tum-gis/ckan-docker/sddi-urban/README.md

 <h1 align="center">SDDI CKAN Docker, additional image sddi-urban</h1>

-This directory provides an additional [CKAN](https://github.com/ckan) Docker images for the [`sddi-ckan-k8s`](https://github.com/tum-gis/sddi-ckan-k8s) Helm chart.
+This directory provides an additional [CKAN](https://github.com/ckan) Docker image for the [`sddi-ckan-k8s`](https://github.com/tum-gis/sddi-ckan-k8s) Helm chart.
 The images contain CKAN itself compiled with a set of CKAN extension to add functionality required for the SDDI concept and beyond that.